 Ruxolitinib for Chronic Myeloid Leukemia (CML) With Minimal Residual Disease (MRD)

 This is a 2 part study.
-The goal of the first part of this clinical research study is to find the highest tolerable dose of ruxolitinib that can be given with a TKI that you are already taking (such as gleevec, sprycel, or nilotinib) as part of your standard of care treatment.
+The goal of the first part of this clinical research study is to find the highest tolerable dose of ruxolitinib that can be given with a TKI that you are already taking (such as gleevec, sprycel or nilotinib) as part of your standard of care treatment.
 The goal of the second part of this study is to learn if this drug combination can help to control CML.
 Although you have a good response to therapy, the disease is still detectable at low levels (this is called "minimal residual disease").
 Researchers believe that eliminating all detectable evidence of disease may decrease the chances that the leukemia will ever come back.
 The safety of the drug combination will also be studied in both parts.
 Ruxolitinib is designed to block a protein called Jak2 that may help keep some leukemia cells alive even with TKI therapy.
 Blocking this protein may cause the cells to die.
 This is an investigational study.
 TKIs are approved for the treatment of CML and are given as part of your standard of care, even if you do not participate in this study.
 Ruxolitinib is FDA approved and commercially available for the treatment of patients with myelofibrosis.
 The combination of these drugs to treat CML is investigational.
 Up to 48 patients will take part in this study.
 All will be enrolled at MD Anderson.

 Location: M D Anderson Cancer Center, Houston, Texas